INFLXD MediaSubscribe →

 Why finance transcripts fail where it matters most

-What the WER number actually represents
+What the benchmarks actually measure

 Where the errors land